open-source-labs/OverVue/README.md

 export LIBGL_ALWAYS_INDIRECT=1
 ```

-followed by the command for the devtools or devmode.
+followed by the command for the s or devmode.
 If you want both open, enter commands above followed by starting the devtools:

 ```
 ./node_modules/.bin/vue-devtools